mostafasaberb7/NearEarthObject-Analysis-Classification-Project/README.md

-# NearEarthObject-Analysis-Classification-Project
-Introduction
-This project involves analyzing the Nearest Earth Objects (1910-2024) dataset.
-The analysis focuses on understanding key features such as object size, velocity, miss distance, and the hazardous nature of these objects.
-The dataset is cleaned, visualized, and used to build a classification model to predict whether an object is hazardous or not.

-Dataset Information
-The dataset contains information about near-Earth objects (NEOs) from 1910 to 2024.
-The columns in the dataset include:

-neo_id: Unique identifier for the near-Earth object.
-name: Name of the near-Earth object.
-absolute_magnitude: The absolute magnitude of the NEO.
-estimated_diameter_min: Estimated minimum diameter of the NEO (in kilometers).
-estimated_diameter_max: Estimated maximum diameter of the NEO (in kilometers).
-orbiting_body: Primary celestial body that the object is orbiting.
-relative_velocity: The velocity of the NEO relative to Earth (in km/h).
-miss_distance: The distance at which the object will miss Earth (in kilometers).
-is_hazardous: Indicator if the NEO is classified as hazardous.
-Data Cleaning and Preprocessing
-The dataset underwent several cleaning steps:

-Handling missing values: Columns such as absolute_magnitude, estimated_diameter_min, and estimated_diameter_max had missing values which were filled with their respective means.
-Outlier treatment: Outliers were replaced with mean values to minimize their impact on model training.
-Feature engineering: New columns for year and object code were extracted from the name column for further analysis.
-Label encoding: Categorical columns such as orbiting_body and is_hazardous were encoded using LabelEncoder.
-Data Analysis and Visualizations
-Several analysis questions were explored, such as:

-Distribution and statistics for absolute_magnitude, estimated_diameter_min, estimated_diameter_max, and relative_velocity.
-Trends of hazardous objects by year and orbiting body.
-Relationship between object size and hazard classification.
-Visualizations such as histograms, box plots, and pie charts were used to analyze the data distribution and trends.

-Modeling and Evaluation
-A Random Forest Classifier was used to predict whether an NEO is hazardous or not.

-Steps:
-The dataset was split into training and testing sets (80% training, 20% testing).
-The model was trained on the training set.
-The model's accuracy was evaluated on both the training and test sets.
-Model Performance:
-Training Accuracy: Achieved high accuracy on the training set.
-Test Accuracy: The model performed well on unseen data.
-Classification Report: Precision, recall, and F1-score were computed to assess the model's performance on the test set.
+# Create a README file with a professional structure for GitHub

+readme_content = """
+# **NearEarthObject-Analysis-Classification-Project**

+## **Introduction**

+This project focuses on the analysis of near-Earth objects (NEOs) using the dataset spanning from 1910 to 2024.
+The aim is to explore key features such as object size, velocity, miss distance, and hazard classification to predict whether a near-Earth object is potentially hazardous.
+This project involves data cleaning, feature engineering, visualization, and building a classification model to make these predictions.

+## **Dataset Information**

+The dataset contains detailed information about near-Earth objects (NEOs), including their characteristics and orbit information.
+Below are the key columns in the dataset:

+- **`neo_id`**: Unique identifier for each near-Earth object.
+- **`name`**: Name of the near-Earth object.
+- **`absolute_magnitude`**: The absolute magnitude of the NEO, indicating its brightness.
+- **`estimated_diameter_min`**: Minimum estimated diameter of the NEO (in kilometers).
+- **`estimated_diameter_max`**: Maximum estimated diameter of the NEO (in kilometers).
+- **`orbiting_body`**: The primary celestial body that the object is orbiting.
+- **`relative_velocity`**: Velocity of the NEO relative to Earth (in kilometers per hour).
+- **`miss_distance`**: The distance at which the object will miss Earth (in kilometers).
+- **`is_hazardous`**: Indicates whether the NEO is classified as hazardous.

+## **Data Cleaning and Preprocessing**

+The dataset underwent multiple cleaning and preprocessing steps to prepare it for analysis and modeling:

+- **Handling Missing Values**: Missing values in columns such as `absolute_magnitude`, `estimated_diameter_min`, and `estimated_diameter_max` were imputed with the mean values of their respective columns.
+- **Outlier Treatment**: Outliers were detected and replaced with mean values to reduce their impact on model performance.
+- **Feature Engineering**: New columns for the year and object code were extracted from the `name` column to provide additional insights for analysis.
+- **Label Encoding**: Categorical variables such as `orbiting_body` and `is_hazardous` were label-encoded using `LabelEncoder` for model training.

+## **Data Analysis and Visualizations**

+Several analytical questions were explored to better understand the dataset and identify trends:

+- **Distribution Analysis**: Examined the distribution and statistics for key features like `absolute_magnitude`, `estimated_diameter_min`, `estimated_diameter_max`, and `relative_velocity`.
+- **Hazard Trends**: Analyzed the trend of hazardous objects over the years and across different orbiting bodies.
+- **Size and Hazard Relationships**: Investigated the relationship between the size of an object and its hazard classification.

+Visualizations such as histograms, box plots, and pie charts were created to provide insights into data distribution, outliers, and trends.

+## **Modeling and Evaluation**

+A **Random Forest Classifier** was used to build a predictive model that determines whether a near-Earth object is hazardous.
+Below are the steps taken:

+1. **Train-Test Split**: The dataset was split into training (80%) and testing (20%) sets.
+2. **Model Training**: The Random Forest model was trained on the training data.
+3. **Model Evaluation**: The model's accuracy was assessed on both the training and testing sets to ensure robust performance.
+4. **Performance Metrics**: Key metrics such as precision, recall, F1-score, and accuracy were calculated using a classification report.

+### **Model Performance**

+- **Training Accuracy**: The model achieved a high accuracy on the training set, indicating it was able to capture the patterns in the data effectively.
+- **Test Accuracy**: The model also performed well on unseen data, showcasing good generalization ability.
+- **Classification Report**: Precision, recall, and F1-score were computed to evaluate the model’s performance on the test set.

+## **Conclusion**

+This project successfully analyzed and modeled the Near-Earth Objects dataset to predict which objects could be hazardous.
+Through careful data cleaning, visualization, and modeling, we were able to gain valuable insights into the nature of NEOs and develop a robust classification model.
+"""

+# Write the content to a README file
+with open('README.md', 'w') as file:
+    file.write(readme_content)

+print("README.md file created successfully!")